Catherine Coleman Flowers

-This interview was published on January 14, 2020.
+This interview was conducted by Carly Schmidt on January 14, 2020.
 Learn more about Catherine’s work and the Rural Enterprise and Environmental Justice (CREEJ).

 I was looking through the Wild & Scenic Film Festival options for River Rally and came across Southern Exposure’s film The Accidental Environmentalist.
 What makes you the accidental environmentalist?

 I started out as a teacher and also a civil-rights and education activist, but I grew to learn how it was all connected.
 Civil rights, environmental justice, and education are all connected and I was able to bridge the gap between my upbringing as a country girl in a rural community, which is part of who I am, and my appreciation for nature and water.
 I call myself the accidental environmentalist because I didn’t start out on this path and couldn’t have predicted 20 years ago that I would ever be called an environmentalist.
 It was an evolutionary process.

 What motivated and inspired you to step up and lead the way on these issues in Alabama?